 Yes, you heard correctly, for under $100 I have picked out a great selection of coffee makers, grinders, and coffee scales, and in most cases, you’ll have change left over for an Americano at your local coffee shop.

 This coffee kit is perfect for those of you just starting out, and these coffee accessories will brew coffee with the best of them; in fact, a lot of these brewers are a coffee geeks daily go-to.
 Let’s take a closer look.

 No coffee kit is complete without a coffee maker to brew your coffee.
 For under $100 your options are limited especially when you are trying to add a coffee scale and a grinder to your home brewing kit as well.
 The best option is going to be some sort of manual coffee brewer like an AeroPress, a Hario V60, or even a French Press.

 While there are some automatic drip coffee makers available for cheap, I would recommend that you opt for a manual approach so you can get a feel for how coffee is really brewed rather than just pressing a button.

 1. Coffee Brewer

 Want to know more, read this Hario V60 Brewing Guide For Beginners and you’ll become a pro in no-time.
-Some other pour over coffee makers can be found here, but they might be a bit more pricey than the budget V60, but if you're on a budget this is a great buy.
+Some other pour over coffee makers can be a bit more costly than the budget V60, but if you're on a budget this is a great buy.

 It’s not as complicated as it sounds if you want to know more about this brewing method take a look at these two step by step guides: Inverted AeroPress Brewing Method and How To Make AeroPress Espresso Coffee?